 People who suffer from any heart or lung related ailments should look for a Cardiopulmonary Certified Specialist (CCS).
 Ailments include: heart attacks, recovery from heart surgeries, pulmonary fibrosis, and chronic obstructive pulmonary disease (COPD).

 Any injury or impairment to the nervous system, such as the brain or spinal cord, can affect motor and sensory function.
-PT’s in this specialty are called Neurological Certified Specialists (NCS).
-They help patients who have had strokes, spinal cord injuries, traumatic brain injuries, vestibular dysfunction and movement disorders adapt and restore sensory deficits and muscle loss so that they can still function with their day-to-day activities.
+So, these physical therapists help patients who have had strokes, spinal cord injuries, traumatic brain injuries, vestibular dysfunction and movement disorders.
+Their treatment plan assists patients with adapting and restoring sensory deficits and muscle loss so that they can still function with their day-to-day activities.

-You can use BetterPT, the PT booking app to review each clinic and their reviews before booking a session.
+You can use BetterPT or the BetterPT booking app to review each clinic and their reviews before booking a session.
 Keep in mind, too, that it’s now easier than ever to book and appointment and get the treatment you need thanks to direct access.
-No referral is needed for you to book with a physical therapist and receive recommendations for your recovery and treatment plan.
+With direct access, you do not need a referral to book with a physical therapist and receive recommendations for your recovery and treatment plan.

 If you have any questions or feedback, please feel free to reach out to us at firstname.lastname@example.org.
 We would love to hear from you!

 Dr. Marla Ranieri graduated from Stanford University with her bachelor’s degree in Human Biology in 2005 and went on to receive her Doctorate in Physical Therapy from Columbia University College of Physicians and Surgeons in 2009.
-Marla has worked with all types of individuals, including professional athletes as part of the USA Gymnastics Medical Staff.
+She has worked with all types of individuals, including professional athletes as part of the USA Gymnastics Medical Staff.
 Marla continues to treat patients with evidence-based medicine and the best quality of care.